All programmes offered will be personalised to the young person’s needs and time frames can be adapted.

 Encouraging a better work ethic

-Helping young people deal with difficult or embarrassing issues
+Coping with a difficult or embarrassing issues

-Encouraging positive student / teacher relationships
+Encouraging a positive student / teacher relationship

-Managing stress and anxiety
+Managing stress or anxiety

 Improving self esteem and building on confidence